Code-Institute-Submissions/DCD-Milestone-Project-6/README.md

 - When testing smaller screen sizes using Chrome Developer Tools, the page formatting can display incorrectly.
 This can be fixed by clearing the cache using Ctrl + shift + r.

+**Validation testing**

+- HTML code was validated using the W3C Markup Validation Service, with no unexpected errors.
+- CSS code was validated using the W3C Markup Validation Service, with no unexpected errors.
+- Python code was validated using the [ExtendsClass Python Syntax Checker](https://extendsclass.com/python-tester.html) with no syntax errors found.

 ---

 ## Deployment